Viktoriia-Kapkanets/Viktoriia-Kapkanets/README.md

 **Microsoft Certified Power BI Data Analyst (PL-300)** based in Surrey BC, Canada 🇨🇦

-I build dashboards and reports that turn raw operational data into stakeholder-ready insights — currently as a volunteer data analyst for Canadian nonprofit organizations.
+I build dashboards and reports that turn raw operational data into stakeholder-ready insight - currently as a volunteer data analyst for Canadian nonprofit organizations.

 ---